WPXN-TV: Transition into private ownership (1996–present)

 The new format would ultimately launch on January 21, 1997, at 7 p.m., with a half-hour long introductory program, previewing the station's line-up and presenters.
 It would be followed by an NBA match between the New York Knicks and the Chicago Bulls, making the first time in 12 years a Knicks game was broadcast on over-the-air television.
 The launch was accompanied with a big budget ad campaign focusing on the station's slogan, "Sports, money, and, oh yeah, life," developed by Ryan Drossman & Partners (now part of MARC USA), which included outdoor advertising featuring Knicks star Larry Johnson.

 The following day, the station's business news coverage from Dow Jones debuted.
-Produced from a street-level, all-digital studio built on the ground floor of 200 Liberty Street in the World Financial Center, business programming ran from 6 a.m. to 6 p.m., using the resources of their media outlets, including The Wall Street Journal, Barron's, Telerate and its London and Singapore-based TV outlets.
+Produced from a street-level, all-digital studio built on the ground floor of 200 Liberty Street in the World Financial Center, business programming ran from 6 am to 6 pm, using the resources of their media outlets, including The Wall Street Journal, Barron's, Telerate and its London and Singapore-based TV outlets.
 Programming was tailored to the New York market and featured, alongside frequent breaking news and business updates, as well as weather and traffic reports, heavy emphasis in reporting on consumer advocacy, lifestyle and pursuits.
 Daily programming was anchored, among others, by New York news veterans Tony Guida and Carol Martin (hired after their controversial sacking from WCBS-TV the year before), as well as future Fox News Channel anchor Martha MacCallum.
-A half-hour sports-focused business report served as a transition to the daily sports programming, running from 6 p.m. to 6 a.m.
+A half-hour sports-focused business report served as a transition to the daily sports programming, running from 6 pm to 6 am.